Snicon/JavaScript-Counter/readme.md

 ## Want to build onto the project?
 ### CSS alternatives
-+ Try using TailwindCSS instead of pure CSS.
++ Try using TailwindCSS instead of pure CSS/Sass.
 + And more...

 ### JS alternatives